The Champions League final is one of the biggest games on the planet, and it’s featured some of the best players too.

-The big target man was his side’s sole attacking outlet, a role he revelled in as he scored twice (to go with his goals that won Serie A and the Coppa Italia) to seal Inter and Italian football’s first ever treble.
+The big target man was his side’s sole attacking outlet, a role he revelled in as he scored two superb efforts (to go with his goals that won Serie A and the Coppa Italia) to seal Inter and Italian football’s first ever treble.
 A heroic act that went unrewarded at the Ballon d’Or ceremony that year, confirming the award’s detachment from reality.

 10. Gareth Bale

 Real Madrid 3-1 Liverpool, 2018

 Gareth Bale has had a perplexing career at Real Madrid where he’s never been really appreciated by the Madridistas and especially by Zinedine Zidane despite nearly always producing big moments in their most-cherished competition: the Champions League.
 The greatest of these moments came in the 2018 final.

 Bale came off the bench on the hour with the score at 1-1 and proceeded to score two goals of superhuman quality.
 The first saw him thunder in an overhead kick, a genius goal that came out of nowhere to stop Liverpool dead in their tracks.
 Not satisfied there, he unleashed a 25-yard piledriver into the back of the net (with the help of some poor Loris Karius goalkeeping) to kill the game at 3-1 and secure Madrid’s historic third consecutive Champions League trophy.